STETRA Lighting

 To accurately calculate lighting requirements, you need to consider various factors that can affect lighting performance:

 • Reflectance: The colors and reflective properties of surfaces in the space impact the overall lighting.
-Light-colored surfaces reflect more light and require less illumination compared to dark-colored surfaces, which absorb light.
+Light-colored surfaces reflect more light and require less illumination than dark-colored surfaces, which absorb light.

 • Uniformity: Aim for uniform lighting distribution to avoid shadows or dark spots.
 Achieving uniformity depends on the type and placement of light fixtures.